Max Martin: Working with Cheiron and Denniz PoP

 In 1993, Martin was hired by Cheiron Studios and spent some time learning the basics, before the first production collaboration between PoP and Martin: the Rednex song "Wish You Were Here" in 1994.
+When Martin produced the intro to E-Type's song "This Is the Way", E-Type and PoP credited it to the made up producer alias "Max Martin", thus inventing his artist name.
+Martin was informed after-the-fact, when the printed records came back.
 They both worked on Ace of Base's second album, The Bridge (1995), shortly thereafter, as well as on albums by 3T, Army of Lovers and Leila K. To date, The Bridge has sold more than six million copies worldwide, including one million in the United States.
 When Martin eventually left his band It's Alive in late 1995, he was replaced by Anders Hansson.

 In 1995, Cheiron Studios was hired by Zomba to work on Backstreet Boys' self-titled debut album Backstreet Boys (1996).
 Zomba became the main working partner since the success in 1995.
 Martin took part in the production of "Quit Playing Games (with My Heart)" (1996), co-written with Herbie Crichlow, a single which quickly went platinum and climbed to No. 2 on the Billboard Hot 100, as well as the singles "As Long As You Love Me" (1997) and "Everybody (Backstreet's Back)" (1997).
 The album was not released in the U.S. until 1997, but was released overseas and caught on all across Europe, eventually selling around 8 million copies worldwide.
 This led to the Backstreet Boys being relaunched in their home country later on, this time more successfully.
 Later that year, Martin co-wrote and co-produced Robyn's hits "Show Me Love" and "Do You Know (What It Takes)" which ended up on the Billboard Hot 100 top 10.